What kinds of spiders can you find in the Democratic Republic of the Congo?

 Many people are terrified of spiders and find them extremely creepy.
 This is unfortunate because not only are most spiders completely harmless, they benefit our environment by controlling the insect population.
 In fact, without spiders, our food supply would be in serious jeopardy.

-Before we begin, I want you to know that the list below is just a fraction of the spiders in the Democratic Republic of the Congo.
+Before we begin, I want you to know that the list below is just a fraction of the spiders in the DRC (formerly known as Zaire).
 Because of the sheer number of these arachnids, it would be impossible to cover them all.
 For example, some estimates claim over 50,000 kinds of spiders on the planet (and the list is still growing)!

 In today’s article, I did my best to develop a list of spiders you’re most likely to see.

-Here are the 5 common SPIDERS that live in the Democratic Republic of the Congo!
+5 common SPIDERS in the Democratic Republic of the Congo!

 #1.
 African Hermit Spider